 • In areas of high humidity keep your guitar in its case and store silicon gel

 packs in your case to help absorb extra moisture.
-(This will also inhibit
+(This will also minimise

 string corrosion.)
 Four grams of silica gel is the correct quantity to protect a